 The federal district court has already issued a number of pathbreaking rulings in our pending habeas corpus action.
 Among other things, the court has ruled that the Constitution requires, at a minimum, that the government must bear the burden to prove that a person is properly detained, and it must prove its case by clear and convincing evidence at a trial in federal court.

-Our client, Adham Hassoun, has finally regained his freedom years after completing his criminal sentence.
+On July 22, 2020, Mr. Hassoun has finally regained his freedom years after completing his criminal sentence.
 But every day of his detention under the PATRIOT Act has been an injustice—detained for 17 months based on lies from informants desperate to avoid deportation.